Click To Read More

 2: Combine a visit to the monument with the Bannockburn Visitor Centre which is 5 miles away.
 Bannockburn Visitor Centre is managed by the National Trust for Scotland and you can get free admission with an NTS membership.

-3: Doune Castle (the filming site of lots of TV series and Holywood blockbusters) is a 20-minute drive away and is also worth visiting.
+3: Doune Castle (the filming site of several TV series and Holywood blockbusters) is a 20-minute drive away and is also worth visiting.

 The city of Stirling lies just a short distance away and it’s possible to combine a visit to the Wallace Monument with the formidable Stirling Castle, both of which have enough activities to keep tourists entertained for most of the day.